fstab50/stslib/README.md

 **stsAval** (pronounced "s-t-s aay-val") -- Spanish for "sts _trustee_".

-**stsAval** is a python3 library that requests and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) on your behalf.
+**stsAval** is a python3 library that requests and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html)
-stsAval generates temporary credentials against roles that reside in any number of AWS accounts.
+on your behalf. **stsAval** generates temporary credentials against roles that reside in any number of AWS  accounts.

-A primary use case for the **stsAval** library is generation of temporary access credentials for automation tools
+A primary use case for the **stsAval** library is the generation of temporary access credentials for automation tools which
-which need to authenticate to Amazon Web Services.
-Such automation tooling may be running within AWS; however, commonly
+need to _bypass multi-factor authentication enabled on Amazon APIs_ in ordeer to authenticate to Amazon Web Services.
-are running in environments external to AWS such as a local machine.
+Such automation tooling may be running within AWS or in an environment external to AWS such as a local machine.

-**stsAval** manages temporary credentials generates credentials in memory for applications that
+**stsAval** manages temporary credentials generates credentials in memory for applications that need access to
-need access to iam roles at AWS.
-If temporary credentials are needed for extended periods (> 1 hour),
+iam roles at AWS.
+If temporary credentials are needed for extended periods (> 1 hour), **stsAval** will automatically
-**stsAval** will automatically renew sts credentials before expiration.
+renew sts credentials before expiration.

 * * *